 Soft fleece material in a good-looking plaid print.
-12-volt power cord is easy to plug in to vehicle power outlet.
-8 feet long power cord is versatile and user-friendly.
+The 12-volt power cord is easy to plug into vehicle power outlet.
+The 8-foot-long power cord is versatile and user-friendly.
 Price falls on the lower end of the spectrum.

-Some reports of faulty models that got too hot or quit working altogether.
+Some faulty models that either got too hot or quit working.
 Some longevity concerns.

 If you spend time in your car in the winter, you know that road trips and long commutes can be chilly, drafty affairs, even with the heat cranked.
 A heated travel blanket can help alleviate some of the colder aspects of winter driving, and it does so at a fraction of the cost of heated seats.
 Heated travel blankets are also a great way to let passengers choose their own comfort level.
 They’re a lifesaver if you find yourself stranded on a remote winter road waiting for help to arrive.

-Our buying guide will help you learn the features and information to take into account when shopping for a heated travel blanket.
-We examine factors such as construction materials and how these blankets are powered, in addition to features such as timers, temperature controls, and safety elements like auto shut-off.
-Check out our recommended products, where we highlight heated travel blankets that we feel rise above the rest in terms of price and quality.
+Before you choose the right one for you, consider factors such as construction materials and how these blankets are powered, in addition to features such as timers, temperature controls, and safety elements like auto shut-off.

 Fleece is the standard construction material for heated travel blankets, although the type of fleece can vary considerably.
 Thick polar fleece and water-resistant polyester fleece are the two common types of fleece used, and both offer soft and comfortable surfaces that can help to keep you warm even when the blanket is not plugged in.

 Whatever type of fleece you settle on, the material — and the electronic elements inside it — should be rugged enough to hold up to constant road travel.